Germany: Fridays for Future protests kick off with Greta Thunberg in Berlin | DW | 24.09.2021

 Speaking at the site of catastrophic flooding in western Germany in July, Merkel called on her successor to do more to tackle climate change, but did not address her own climate legacy.

-With the Green party polling in third place ahead of the election, it is possible that they could end up as a junior coalition partner in the next German government, particularly considering that polls also show the climate as one of the most important topics to German voters.
+With the Green Party polling in third place ahead of the election, it is possible that they could end up as a junior coalition partner in the next government, particularly considering that polls also show the climate as one of the most important topics to German voters.

-However, their platform has been criticized as not being aggressive enough to combat the climate crisis by environmental experts.
+However, the Greens' platform has been criticized as not being aggressive enough to combat the climate crisis by environmental experts.

 es/rs (AFP, dpa)